ianengracia/maps-car-animation/README.md

-# maps-car-animation
+# Car Animation in Google Maps using JS
-Car animation in Google Maps in Javascript
+Simple car animation that follows a predefined route.